Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Difference Method Use.md

-﻿# Finite Different Method Use
+﻿# Finite Difference Method Use

 ## Requirements
 Set up acousticDE following the instructions in the installation section of the READme file.